codeboxrcodehub/comforterpdocs/docs/comfortaccounting/user-guide/general.md

 + The XLS, XLSX, and ODS export features are available only when the "CBX PhpSpreadSheet Library" plugin is activated.

 <br/> This summary provides a high-level view of the plugin's capabilities.
-For detailed guidance, explore the corresponding sections linked below.
+For detailed guidance, explore the corresponding sections linked above top of the page.